nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-## Quick start
+## Getting Started
+Below, you'll find everything you need to install and set up MedInfo.

+### System Requirements
+For the best possible experience, we recommend that you use MedInfo on one of the following operating systems:
+- Windows
+- macOS
+- Linux

-1. Ensure you have Java `11` or above installed in your Computer.
+To run MedInfo, you will need to have Java 11 or above installed on your system.
+If you don't, you can find the appropriate version for your system [here](https://www.oracle.com/java/technologies/downloads/).

+### Quick Start
-1. Download the latest `medinfo.jar` from [here](https://github.com/AY2223S2-CS2103T-T12-2/tp/releases/tag/v1.3-trial).
+1. Download the latest `medinfo.jar` from [here](https://github.com/AY2223S2-CS2103T-T12-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your MedInfo.
+2. Copy the file to the folder you want to use as the _home folder_ for your MedInfo.

-1. Run the application by
+3. Run the application by
-   2. Double-clicking the jar file or
+   2. Double-clicking the `.jar` file or
-   2. Opening a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar medinfo.jar` command to run the application.<br>
+   3. Opening a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar medinfo.jar` command to run the application.<br>
-1. A GUI similar to the one below should appear in a few seconds.
+4. A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
       ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press <kbd>Enter</kbd> to execute it. e.g. typing **`help`** and pressing
+<kbd>Enter</kbd> will open the help window.<br>
    Some example commands you can try:

    - `list` : Lists all patients.